illandhil/enhancedcombathud-daggerheart/readme.md

 ## TO DO
 Minimal support for Companions and Environments
-Subdivision of Ability panels bsaed on logical grouping.
+Subdivision of Ability panels based on logical grouping.
 Build actual settings menu and provide enabling and disabling some features (Current settings are placeholder)
 Build weapon bar
 Localization